+Home Museum Wanted Specs Previous Next

 Keyboard Construction Detail

 The keyboard design of the AL-1000 is rather unusual.
-Most every calculator of the time used magnetic reed-switches for simplicity, reliability, and minimal contact bounce.
+Most every calculator of the time used glass-encapsulated magnetic reed-switches for simplicity, low-cost, reliability, and minimal contact bounce.
 The AL-1000 uses simple spring contacts for the keyboard, which is quite surprising for a machine which seems otherwise to be a robust design.
 The key-caps press directly on one contact of the switch, making a connection to another contact, closing the circuit for the key.
-This type of design would seem to be prone to problems as the contacts age and suffer from free-air pollutants and moisture, however, the keyboard has a very nice feel to it, and even though the machine is over 30 years old, the keyboard operates fine, with no bounce at all, indicating that the designers devoted a lot of effort to conditioning the signals from the keyboard to minimize the possibility of wear and corrosion from causing instability.
+This type of design would seem to be prone to problems as the contacts age and suffer from free-air pollutants and humidity, however, the keyboard has a very nice feel to it, and even though the machine is over 40 years old, the keyboard operates fine, with no bounce at all, indicating that the designers devoted a lot of effort to conditioning the signals from the keyboard to minimize the possibility of wear and corrosion from causing instability.
 Along with electronic protection, a plastic shield is secured over the key switch array, helping protect the switch contacts from environmental contamination.

 The Power Supply Circuits of the AL-1000